jrrpanix/cpp-crypto/README.md

 ## 📈 Data Workflow: Bootstrapping and Updating Kline Data

-The data workflow is a three-step process designed to efficiently build and maintain a local dataset of Binance kline data in Parquet format.
+This workflow details the process for building and maintaining a local dataset of **Binance Perpetual Futures** kline data in the efficient Parquet format.
+It does not handle spot data.

 ### Step 1 (Option A): Initial Data Bootstrap